boatramps

 Trolling for trout on a Colorado reservoir

 The second summer, we towed the boat up into the mountains and quickly refined trolling techniques for catching limits of trout almost at will in Colorado reservoirs.
 We didn’t yet have a vision for research directions, but with one of our students wanting to be an ichthyologist, it only made sense to weigh and measure all the fish we caught along the way.
 A short time later, the Air Force put me in charge of the math course for the 5% or so of incoming freshmen who lacked the math skills to begin college math in Calculus and needed a refresher in high school math first.
-Our blast and ballistics work provided a number of projects with accessible math in the physical sciences, and we were able to add data from online (Fishbase.org) sources and published fishery handbooks to our original fish data to provide original research projects to spark renewed interest in these students regarding quantitative sciences.
+Our blast and ballistics work provided several projects with accessible math in the physical sciences, and we were able to add data from online (Fishbase.org) sources and published fishery handbooks to our original fish data to provide original research projects to spark renewed interest in these students regarding quantitative sciences.

 Our original data from all the cutbow (cutthroat x rainbow hybrid) trout we caught allowed Air Force Academy cadets to analyze the data and publish a paper documenting (for the first time) many life history parameters of this important hybrid in a Colorado reservoir, including month-to-month growth rates.
 Data we had collected on channel catfish in the midwest provided an opportunity for another cadet research project analyzing the data and writing the paper.
 Background work on those two projects discovered systematic errors in the weight-length data at Fishbase.org which spawned a third cadet research project to document the errors.

 Eventually, we realized that we could not catch enough fish in our small boat to support a research program in fisheries, so we obtained permission from the Colorado Division of Parks and Wildlife (CDPW) to set up creel survey stations and weigh and measure fish at their boat ramps.
 Sample sizes increased rapidly, and it was straightforward to collect enough data for a significant test of the hypothesis that rainbow trout outcompete cutthroat trout in lentic ecosystems.
 We also collected the data necessary to show that overpopulated brown trout and lake trout are both very skinny in Blue Mesa Reservoir.
-Further, we discovered a program through which CDPW was willing to share their original data with other researchers.
-CDPW data allowed further testing of that hypothesis, as well as the study of seasonal variations in fish plumpness and developing new analysis methods to quantify interspecies interaction strengths from existing data sets.
+Further, we discovered a program through which CDPW was willing to share its original data with other researchers.
+CDPW data allowed further testing of that hypothesis, as well as the study of seasonal variations in fish plumpness and the development of new analysis methods to quantify interspecies interaction strengths from existing data sets.

 measuring fish